William Jowitt, 1st Earl Jowitt

 William Allen Jowitt, 1st Earl Jowitt, (15 April 1885 – 16 August 1957) was a British Liberal Party, National Labour and then Labour Party politician and lawyer who served as Lord Chancellor under Clement Attlee from 1945 to 1951.

 Background and education

-He was born in Stevenage, Hertfordshire, the son of Reverend William Jowitt, Rector of Stevenage, by his wife Louisa Margaret Allen.
+William Allen Jowitt was born on 15 April 1885 in Stevenage, Hertfordshire, the son of Reverend William Jowitt, Rector of Stevenage, by his wife Louisa Margaret Allen.

 At the age of nine, he was sent to Northaw Place, a preparatory school in Potters Bar, Middlesex, where he first met and was looked after by fellow student Clement Attlee, the future Labour Party Prime Minister of the United Kingdom.

 From Northaw, he went to Marlborough College, then to New College, Oxford where he studied law.
 He was admitted to the Middle Temple on 15 November 1906 and was called to the Bar on 23 June 1909.

 Legal and political career (1922–1931)

 Jowitt became a member of chambers in Brick Court in London.
 He proved himself a skilled advocate, attracting attention for his subdued and charming manner when barristers were more inclined to browbeat witnesses.
 He became a King's Counsel the day before the 1922 general election in which he was elected Member of Parliament (MP) for The Hartlepools.
 Jowitt was a member of the faction of the Liberal Party led by H. H. Asquith and somewhat radical in his beliefs.
 He continued to practise law whilst a backbench MP and was not considered a great orator in the House of Commons.

 Jowitt was re-elected, now part of the re-united Liberal Party, at the 1923 general election, and in 1924, he was a member of the Royal Commission on lunacy.
 He lost his seat in the 1924 general election.
 Jowitt stood successfully in Preston in the 1929 general election, again elected as a Liberal.
 Following the formation of a minority Labour government, he was offered the position of attorney general by the new prime minister, Ramsay MacDonald.

 Labour had few experienced lawyers in its ranks in Parliament and had experienced problems filling the positions of legal officers in its first government.
 Jowitt agreed, but resigned his seat and stood again as a candidate for the Labour Party.
 At the by-election in July 1929, Preston re-elected him with an increased majority.
 As was customary, Jowitt received a knighthood upon becoming attorney general.
 His work mainly concerned the drafting of government bills, particularly the reversal of the Trade Disputes and Trade Unions Act 1927.

 As was still the custom for the attorney general, he occasionally prosecuted in high-profile cases, notably Sidney Harry Fox, charged with murdering his mother by suffocating her and then setting fire to her hotel room.
 It was said that a single question from Jowitt ("Explain to me why you shut the door?") sealed Fox's fate since Fox could think of no convincing answer.